-Who charges less?
 Independent transfer services usually win out over banks when it comes to fees.
-There are several providers who will send a transfer for free with competitive exchange rates, including HiFX, Transferwise and World First.
+There are several providers who will send a transfer for free with competitive exchange rates, including Xe and Wise.

 What services does American Express International Business Payments offer?

 Make one-off outgoing and incoming transfers, as well as: